 Another way to increase the pulling power of your winch is to add a pulley block to your winch line.
-With this method, a double winch line is used in conjunction with a pulley block to double the pulling power of your winch.
+With this method, you use a double winch line in conjunction with a pulley block.
+This will double the pulling power of your winch.

-In the event that your anchor point is too close to the recovery point of your vehicle, you can get rid of any extra cable on the winch drum to keep you in the power pulling zone.
-Just make sure that the anchor point is able to withstand the extra tension that results from the doubled pulling power.
+In the event that your anchor point is too close to the recovery point of your vehicle, you can get rid of any extra cable on the winch drum.
+That will keep you in the power-pulling zone.
+Just make sure that the anchor point is able to withstand the extra tension.
+The tension that results from the doubled pulling power.
 If you’re anchoring to a tree, a tree trunk protector helps with this.

 Staying in the Pulling Power Zone

-When you are working with a bolt or a wrench, it’s often easier to complete the job when holding the wrench at its bottom, or when using one with a long handle.
-Conversely, a bolt has an easier time pulling loads when the weight is closer to the bolt’s core, due to the shorter-turning radius.
+When you are working with a bolt or a wrench, it’s often easier to complete the job when holding the wrench at its bottom.
+Or when using one with a long handle.
+Conversely, a bolt has an easier time pulling loads when the weight is closer to the bolt’s core.
+That is due to the shorter-turning radius.

 This concept also applies to a winch cable that is being reeled-in or spooled.
 When pulling the first few wraps around itself, the drum is at its peak performance, delivering a powerful pulling capacity.

-The pulling capacity of a winch is determined by the amount of weight that can be pulled with only the drum’s bottom layer of winch rope.
-So, whenever you want to winch something, be sure to pull out the additional cable so that just one layer is wrapped around the drum – or, ideally, five layers.
+You can determine the pulling capacity of a winch by the amount of weight that it pulls with only the drum’s bottom layer of winch rope.
+So, whenever you want to winch something, be sure to pull out the additional cable.
+You can wrap one layer around the drum – or, ideally, five layers.